kazurayam/Asciidoc_to_README_in_Markdown/README.md

 ![Include directive not working](docs/images/Include_directive_not_working.png)

 This is not what I wanted to see!
-I want the code embeded into the document, as follows.
+I wanted the code embedded into the document, as follows.

 ![Include directive as expected](docs/images/Include_directive_as_expected.png)